AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Quick_Start_Define_a_Data_View.md

 Note that in the real world, we’re not necessarily aiming for an ultra-skinny output, and the data views product doesn’t make any assumptions there.

-## Step 8: Include the sectioner field set
+## Include the sectioner field set

 In the case where each section contained multiple data items, having the section value repeated for every data item would be redundant.
 Return to the Available Field Sets, and now there is a solution for that redundancy